Kmburcham/mybrainfuzzies/final_exam/README.md

 These variables both had T-scores that were not signigicant to 1.96 in either direction.
 The p-values also were not testing significant.
 The adjusted r-squared did not signigicantly change suggesting that the variables in no way add to the correlation of the regression.
 These varaibles did not over adjust the r-sqaured value but added more clutter.
+The remaining variables did not change significantly from the original run.